-The Henry Parkes Centre contains fascinating museums and King’s Castle Elvis Exhibit, which displays genuine Elvis Presley artefacts.
-Slip on your blue suede shoes for the annual Parkes Elvis Festival in January.
-Hundreds of Elvis impersonators make the journey to this celebration of the music legend.
+The Henry Parkes Centre houses four fascinating museums, including the King’s Castle Elvis Exhibit, which displays Elvis Presley artefacts.
+Slip on your blue suede shoes for the Parkes Elvis Festival in January.
+Thousands of Elvis impersonators make the annual pilgrimage to celebrate the music legend.

-Check out the events calendar for more festivals and shows, such as the annual Tullibigeal Picnic Races in Condobolin, 70 minutes’ drive west of Parkes. is a marvellous sculpture attraction painted by famous Australian artists and Gum Bend Lake is popular for water sports.
+Check out the events calendar for other festivals and shows, such as the annual Tullibigeal Picnic Races in Condobolin, west of Parkes.
+Utes in the Paddock is a whimsical sculpture attraction painted by famous Australian artists and Gum Bend Lake is popular for water sports.

-Lake Cargelligo, southwest of Condobolin, is a beautiful waterway for kayaking, waterskiiing, fishing and sailing.
-Part of this wonderful oasis is a bird sanctuary for protected species such as the black swan.
-The village by the same name is only 90 minutes’ drive north of Griffith, a famous wine region.
+Lake Cargelligo, southwest of Condobolin, is also a beautiful waterway.
+Enjoy kayaking, waterskiiing, fishing and sailing on the large oasis, where a bird sanctuary protects species such as the black swan.
+A 90-minute drive south is Griffith, a famous wine region.

-A short drive southwest of Parkes is Forbes, a lovely riverside town with heritage buildings that featured in the hit movie The Dish, about the radio telescope and the Moon landing.
-North of Parkes in Peak Hill and an open-cut heritage gold mine and fossils from the age of the dinosaurs.
+A short drive southwest of Parkes is Forbes, a picturesque town on the banks of the Lachlan River.
+Many of its heritage buildings were featured in the movie The Dish about the 1969 Moon landing.
+North of Parkes is Peak Hill, home to an open-cut heritage gold mine and fossils from the age of the dinosaurs.